310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori norsmile %}
-I don’t think that role suits you, though.
+I don’t think that role fits you at all, though.

 —You’re much more suited to be *this*, aren’t you?
 {% endbubble %}